igoravelli/google-data-analytics-capstone-project/README.md

 ### Deliverable:
 <!--

-when the deliverable was finished, change the icon to :ballot_box_with_check:
+when the deliverable was finished, change the icon to :heavy_check_mark:

 -->
-- :ballot_box_with_check:: A clear statement of the business task you have selected to investigate
+- :ballot_bheavy_check_markox_with_check:: A clear statement of the business task you have selected to investigate

 Find the best Airbnb for the client according to their requirements.